 One possible configuration would be floating panels on a body of saltwater such as an impoundment pond.
 These could constantly and passively deliver fresh water through pipes to the shore, as long as the sun shines each day.
 Other systems could be designed to serve a single household, perhaps using a flat panel on a large shallow tank of seawater that is pumped or carried in.
-The team estimates that a system with a roughly 1-square-meter solar collecting area could meet the daily drinking water needs of one person.
+The team estimates that a system with a roughly 1-square-meter (11-square-foot solar) collecting area could meet the daily drinking water needs of one person.
 In production, they think a system built to serve the needs of a family might be built for around $100.

 The researchers plan further experiments to continue to optimize the choice of materials and configurations, and to test the durability of the system under realistic conditions.
-They also will work on translating the design of their lab-scale device into a something that would be suitable for use by consumers.
+They also will work on translating the design of their lab-scale device into something that would be suitable for use by consumers.
 The hope is that it could ultimately play a role in alleviating water scarcity in parts of the developing world where reliable electricity is scarce but seawater and sunlight are abundant.